The Claret Comes of Age

 A step back in time...

-While the increased production of our “reserve” wine reinforced Matthews’ position as an early leader of high quality Washington wine, not all of our new vineyard sources made the cut right away and we found ourselves with great excess wine that wasn’t quite up to the “reserve” standard.
-Additionally, we had leftover press wine, or juice that is pressed from grape skins after fermentation.
+While the increased production of our “reserve” wine reinforced the Matthews position as an early leader of high quality Washington wine, not all of our new vineyard sources made the cut right away and we found ourselves with great excess wine that wasn’t quite up to the “reserve” standard.
+Additionally, we had leftover press wine (wine that is pressed from grape skins after fermentation) that was, while youthful, still very high quality wine.

 We decided to model a second Matthews wine after this tradition, and name it “Claret” in reference to a historical term for wines in the Bordeaux region (for more about the history of the term "Claret", read here, here, and here).